 The Trainer will provide the trainee with the materials necessary to complete training.
 Materials include but are not limited to samples, equipment and most importantly knowledge.
+The Trainer will also administer and grade both the written tests and practical exercises before sending them on to the TL.
 They will keep the TL up to date on the progress of the trainee.